Words by Jesse Serwer

-Surfable waves are not a phenomenon unique to Kabic; Haiti has beaches with equal or better swells.
+Kabic is not the only place in Haiti to find surfable waves.
+The counry has beaches with equal or better swells.
 What it does offer is easy accessibility from a major road, and a well-maintained, clean shoreline — a too-rare combination in a country where limited transportation infrastructure and a lack of sanitation services continually challenge progress.
 Ringed by hills covered in lush banana and papaya trees, Kabic provides a scenic counterpoint to the refuse-strewn beaches found near many of Haiti’s population centers.

-It’s also just a 15-minute drive from the city of Jacmel — Haiti’s cultural capital (“Ville Creative”), known for its papier-mâché artisans, mosaic tiles, colonial architecture, and one of the Caribbean’s most unique carnival celebrations, Jacmel is a must-visit on any trip to Haiti, and tends to have a way of charming everyone who visits into staying longer than they’d planned.
+It’s also just a 15-minute drive from the city of Jacmel — Haiti’s cultural capital (“Ville Creative”), known for its papier-mâché artisans, mosaic tiles, colonial architecture, and one of the Caribbean’s most unique carnival celebrations.
+Jacmel is a must-visit on any trip to Haiti, and it has a way of charming everyone who visits into staying longer than they’d planned.
 It’s become a magnet for aid workers who choose to stay in Haiti after completing their programs, as well as young Haitians raised overseas who have chosen to return to their parents homeland.

 Samuel Jules and Gilles Wolvenson, known as ‘Woly G,’ man the Surf Haiti rental shack.

 Among the latter group is Pierre, who moved to Jacmel from Florida with his young family nearly three decades after leaving Haiti with his parents.
-A software developer who runs an IT solutions company based in Florida, he came to Haiti three years ago with the aim of developing an IT hub where Haitians can serve international clientele without having to move abroad.
+A software developer who runs an IT solutions company based near Miami, he came to Haiti three years ago with the aim of developing an IT hub where Haitians can serve international clientele without having to move abroad.

 With Kabic Fest, Kabic is reaching its potential as a destination that can lead the way for tourism in the new Haiti.
 While the surfing festival brings international appeal, the music festival is expected to draw attendees from across Haiti, including many who, presumably, will gain their first exposure to surfing, a sport unheard of here until recently.
 The event was organized with the support of Haiti’s Ministry of Tourism.

-“They want people to come see what’s going on,” Pierre says.
+“They want people to come see what’s going on,” Pierre says of the Ministry.
 “They want the area of Kabic to benefit from tourism that does not require infrastructure they don’t have.
 It’s socially responsible tourism, adventure tourism, tourists who want to sample the local lifestyle.”
-For the Surf Haiti boys, “They want to send out an invitation to the world, come exchange with them.
-If you are a good surfer teach them, if you are a bad surfer take a lesson.
+For the Surf Haiti boys, “They want to send out an invitation to the world: Come exchange with them.
+If you are a good surfer, teach them.
+If you are a bad surfer, take a lesson.
 They are cool kids and they are starting to learn how much of an impact they can have on their area.”

-Recently, LargeUp photographer and Jacmel resident Christopher L. Mitchell spent an afternoon at Kabic with Samuel, Woly G and Sara Charles, Jacmel’s reigning Reine de la Culture et du Tourisme.
-(Queen of Culture and Tourism, one of several honors bestowed on local young women during Jacmel’s Kanavall), capturing the unique vibe of this classic Caribbean beach.
+Recently, LargeUp photographer and Jacmel resident Christopher L. Mitchell spent an afternoon at Kabic with Samuel, Woly G and Sara Charles, Jacmel’s reigning Reine de la Culture et du Tourisme (or Queen of Culture and Tourism, one of several honors bestowed on local young women during Jacmel’s Kanaval), capturing the unique vibe of this classic Caribbean beach.